neicnordic/neic-sda/docs/guides/deploy-k8s.md

 | sftpinbox  | 100m  | 128Mi  | -    |
 | doa        | 100m  | 128Mi  | -    |

-Here we provide minimal lists of variables that need to be configured, in addition to the defaults, in the respective `values.yml` file of each of the Helm charts for:
+Here, minimal lists of variables requiring configuration, in addition to the defaults, are provided in the respective `values.yml` file for each of the Helm charts.

 - [SDA services](#sda-services-chart)
 - [RabbitMQ](#rabbitmq-chart)